+1. Building in its totality

-- 1. For the building in its totality, the standards for the applied lettering are that the signage be placed low on the building, above the main entrance.
-The signage shall consist of letters no more than 5" in height, preferably upper and lower case.
-Signage placed higher on the building may use letters up to 8" in height.
-Material for the letters may be bronze, stainless steel, or other weather-resistant material.
-Typeface may be Frutiger Bold Condensed, Times Roman, Helvetica, or other as deemed appropriate by the building's design architect. - For significant or large additions, if applied lettering is used, follow standards as in #1 above.
-If no such signage is used on the exterior of the large addition, a standard building ID sign may be provided instead.
+- Signage placed low on the building, above the main entrance - Signage shall consist of letters no more than 5" in height, preferably upper and lower case. - Signage placed higher on the building may use letters up to 8" in height - Material for the letters may be bronze, stainless steel, or other weather-resistant material. - Typeface may be Frutiger Bold Condensed, Times Roman, Helvetica, or other as deemed appropriate by the building's design architect.

+2. Significant or large additions

+- If applied lettering is used, follow standards as in #1 above - If no such signage is used on the exterior of the large addition, a standard building ID sign may be provided instead.

-Example - building in totality - donor name on exterior, above entrance door, all upper case, 5" stainless steel letters
+Example - Building in totality: donor name on exterior, above entrance door, all upper case, 5" stainless steel letters

-Example - building segment (wing) - donor name on interior (no exterior signage)
+Example - Building segment (wing): donor name on interior (no exterior signage)

-- 3. Signage for building segments such as small additions, expansions, or pavilions, wings, towers, etc., shall be placed on the interior of the structure.
-Its design will be at the discretion of the unit head of the school, college, department or unit responsible for the building (as per #4 below).
-If towers, pavilions or wings are approved for an exception to allow exterior signage (usually in an overhang or set-back), the exterior signage shall be in the form of either a cast bronze or stainless steel plaque no larger than 12" x 18" in total size with letters ranging from 3/8" to 1" in size recognizing the donor(s), or in letters applied to the wall.
-Such applied lettering shall be between 3" to 5" in heiaht. - 4.
-Signage for interior spaces, including sections of buildings, rooms and courtyards, may be in the form of a plaque, lettering applied to walls or doors, or other standard interior signage type as appropriate for the building.
-This signage is at the discretion of the unit head of the school, college, department or unit responsible for the building.
+3. Building segments such as small additions, expansions, or pavilions, wings, towers, etc.

+- Signage shall be placed on the interior of the structure; design will be at the discretion of the unit head of the school, college, department or unit responsible for the building (as per #4 below). - If towers, pavilions or wings are approved for an exception to allow exterior signage (usually in an overhang or set-back), the exterior signage shall be in the form of either a cast bronze or stainless steel plaque no larger than 12" x 18" in total size - Letters ranging from 3/8" to 1" in size recognizing the donor(s), or in letters applied to the wall. - Such applied lettering shall be between 3" to 5" in height.

+4. Interior spaces, including sections of buildings, rooms and courtyards

+- Signage may be in the form of a plaque, lettering applied to walls or doors, or other standard interior signage type as appropriate for the building. - This signage is at the discretion of the unit head of the school, college, department or unit responsible for the building.

-Consult the University Planner's Office for determination of proper signage type for a particular building or building segment.
-The UPO will consult with the Office of Development to determine donor wishes, if specific requests have been made, in order to guide the signage type to conform to the appropriate standard.
+Consult Planning and Communication for determination of proper signage type for a particular building or building segment.
+Planning and Communication will consult with the Office of University Development to determine donor wishes, if specific requests have been made, in order to guide the signage type to conform to the appropriate standard.
 Exceptions to the guidelines and standards will require additional approval.

-Example - significant or large addition - donor name on exterior, upper and lower case, cast bronze letters
+Example - Significant or large addition: donor name on exterior, upper and lower case, cast bronze letters